 Besides creating work, we will look at a diverse range of historical and contemporary perspectives and sources to help inform our work.
-These will include looking at original works at the Clark (if covid restrictions are lifted), as well as reading artist writing, historical articles and other research.
+These will include looking at original works at the Clark, as well as reading artist writing, historical articles and other research.
 At the end of the term, students will have the skills and visual vocabulary to continue making lithographs as well as refine their work generally.

 Some possible outcomes: